tmanso9/advent-of-code-2023/README.md

 ## Structure

 The repository is organized by days, with each day's `solution.js` containing the code for both parts of the corresponding puzzle.
-Additionally, you'll find the input files required for each day's challenge.
+Additionally, you'll find the sample input given in each day's challenge.

 |-- day-01
-| |-- input.txt
+| |-- sample.txt
 | |-- solution.js
 |-- day-02
-| |-- input.txt
+| |-- sample.txt
 | |-- solution.js
 |-- ...